 To help you understand the full context of scripture we have created a Context of Scripture Reference Guide, to use as you study the bible.
 This guide is available in our community library or by filling out the form below.

-PS…If you’re on our email list, be sure to watch your emails for Part 2 of this series: How To Use A Bible Color Code.
+PS…Be sure to read part 2 of this series: How To Use A Bible Color Code.

 ~ Timberley Gray